psathyrella/partis/docs/subcommands.md

 ### partition

-In order to cluster sequences into clonal families, run
+In order to cluster sequences into clonal families and annotate each family, run

 ```
 partis partition --infname test/example.fa --outfname _output/example.yaml